Michael A. Hoffman II

-Michael Anthony Hoffman II (born January 2, 1957) is an American author.
-He has been described as a conspiracy theorist, Holocaust denier, and anti-semite.
+Michael Anthony Hoffman II (born 1957) is an American author.
+He has been described as a conspiracy theorist and a Holocaust denier.

-Biography
+Early life

-Hoffman was born in Geneva, New York.
-His father was the chief of physical therapy at Clifton Springs Hospital in the village of Clifton Springs, New York.
-His mother was Italian-American.
-According to biographical information on the back cover of his book Judaism Discovered, Hoffman studied at the State University of New York at Oswego in the Finger Lakes region.
+Hoffman was born in 1957 Geneva, New York, to a Catholic family.
+Hoffman studied at the State University of New York at Oswego in the Finger Lakes region.

 Hoffman supposedly was taught about William Morgan, whose disappearance in 1826 resulted in the formation of the Anti-Masonic Party by his maternal grandfather, who told him that elections in the United States were rigged by organized crime.
 From this, Hoffman was said to have deduced that "[n]othing is as it seems to be", which, in turn, led to a "life-long vocation, researching the subterranean workings of the occult cryptocracy's orchestration of American history".

+Career

+He worked as a reporter for the Albany, New York, bureau of the Associated Press.
+In the 1970s, he wrote for the UK-based magazine Fortean Times, before, in the 1980s, writing for Willis Carto's far-right newspaper, The Spotlight.
+Hoffman was the Assistant Director of the Institute for Historical Review (IHR) in 1986, an organization controlled by Carto, a premier historical revisionist organization with a particular focus on Holocaust denial.
+He left after a year after getting into a dispute with other IHR members.
+He proceeded to affiliate with the Australian holocaust denial publisher Veritas Press; soon after, he left after disputes developed with the organization, including a fallout between Hoffman and David Irving.

-In 1995, Hoffman moved with his family to northern Idaho.
-There, he hoped to establish a museum that would detail the "Communist holocaust against Christians" (i. e., the persecution of Christians in the Soviet Union), "the holocaust against the Germans", (i. e., the bombing of Dresden and other major German cities in World War II), and the "Holocaust against Japan" (i.,e., the bombing of Tokyo, and the atomic bombings of Hiroshima and Nagasaki).
+For a time he worked with the white supremacist Tom Metzger and his White Aryan Resistance group, but then came to have a falling out with him too.
+In 1996, Hoffman moved with his family to northern Idaho.
+There, he hoped to establish a museum that would detail the "Communist holocaust against Christians" (i. e., the persecution of Christians in the Soviet Union), "the holocaust against the Germans", (i. e., the bombing of Dresden and other major German cities in World War II), and the "Holocaust against Japan" (i.e., the bombing of Tokyo, and the atomic bombings of Hiroshima and Nagasaki).

-Hoffman has written articles for the UK-based magazine Fortean Times, as well as the Lutheran newspaper Christian News of New Haven, Missouri.
-He claimed to have worked as a reporter for the Albany, New York, bureau of the Associated Press.
-His interests include the alleged occult roots of Freemasonry, the ideology of shadow government, Fortean phenomena, and traditional Judaism.
+He launched several of his own organizations, including Independent History and Research and Campaign for Radical Truth in History.
+He also started his own web newsletter, Hoffman Wire.
+In the 2010s, he wrote for the Lutheran newspaper Christian News of New Haven, Missouri.